Milchevskiy/ML.Proteins.2023/Create.Predictors/readme.txt

    2_MakeFrequencyDatabases
    3_MakeRegressStepwiseModel
    4_PredictorListToNN
-   from bin folder to the main directory of the project (to the same directory where _config file is located).
+   from bin directory to the main directory of the project (to the same directory where _config file is located).
-   If you want to recompile all binaries, read manual in the file Generate.Databases.and.Predictors.pdf carefully.
+   If you want to recompile binaries, read manual in the file Generate.Databases.and.Predictors.pdf carefully.

 5. Get PDB databank by command